minhnhat0610/VirtualClinic/README.md

 ## App Function

  - Provide an account log-in system which allow every user to store and manage their private information easily.
-All information will be stored at
+All information will be stored in cloud database.
- - Allow user to input and review blood pressure statistics including Systolic (mmHg), Diastolic (mmHg), Pulse (bpm).
-The app will calculate and display blood pressure status base on user's input data
+ - Allow user to enter and review blood pressure statistics including Systolic (mmHg), Diastolic (mmHg), Pulse (bpm).
+The app will calculate and display blood pressure result base on user's input data.
+ - Generate report including statistic chart and average blood pressure report.
  - Allow users to manage their personal account including the ability to change password or personal information

 ## Project Reflection